CAROL A. MUELLER, German to English Translator

 EUR (subject to prior agreement)

-If I am unable to take on your project for any reason, due to time constraints or an unfamiliarity with the subject matter, I’ll let you know immediately and refer you, if possible, to a colleague who may be able to help.
+If I am unable to take on your project, I’ll let you know immediately and refer you, if possible, to a colleague who may be able to help.

-I am a U.S. citizen, originally from New York City, who grew up in a multi-lingual German & English-speaking environment.
+A U.S. citizen, I was raised in a multi-lingual German & English-speaking environment.

-My post-college work experience began with a two-year stint on Wall Street, during which time I obtained various certifications.
+My post-college work experience began with a two-year stint on Wall Street, during which time I obtained various financial / securities certifications.

 In 1981, I moved to Germany to work for a well-known private bank on their 3-person International Securities desk.
-Five years later, I accepted an offer to join a newly formed sales department at Bankers Trust in Frankfurt.
+Five years later, I accepted an offer to join a newly formed sales department at another bank in Frankfurt.
 The position ended in 1989 when several departments were reorganized.
-Thereafter, I worked for several well-known firms in a variety of sales, trading and research capacities until my return to the United States in 1997.
+I continued working in the financial arena in Frankfurt until my return to the U.S. in 1997.

-During my years in Germany, I attended a wide variety of specialist seminars and conferences, all of which were held in German.
-I was almost always the only non-German participant.
+During my decades in Germany, I attended a wide variety of specialist seminars and conferences, all of which were naturally held in German.
 The seminars were in the areas of banking, securities, investment, IT/software/hardware and photography (i.e. composition, darkroom techniques).

-I’ve been living and translating in Jacksonville, Florida since 1997.
-I founded this website www.translategerman.com in March 1998.
+I’ve been living and translating in Jacksonville, Florida since 1997 and founded www.translategerman.com in March 1998.

 Member of the American Translators Association.